aaronbieber/octopress-blog/_drafts/macs-at-home-android-on-the-go.markdown

 For those of us who do want to build something ourselves, this is a powerful feature.
-Though Apple's impetus for requiring encryption keys and licensing fees is largely security-driven, which I can understand, you can develop and app for Android and put it on your phone *today* for zero dollars.
+Though Apple's impetus for requiring encryption keys and licensing fees is largely security-driven, which I can understand, you can develop an app for Android and put it on your phone *today* for zero dollars.

 Apple requires a $99 ransom for a developer certificate to allow your (probably